astronomer/docs/astro/add-user.md

 ## Make a Team

 _Teams_ are a group of users in an Organization that you can grant the same Workspace permissions, without needing to define them individually.
-Organization Owners create or modify Teams across Workspaces.
+Organization Owners create, update, or delete Teams.
 Then, either Organization Owners or Workspace Admins can assign Teams to different Workspaces and define their [Workspace permissions](astro/user-permissions.md#workspace-roles).

 ### Create a Team